In this new interview for Oasis Recording Information director Nigel Dick recalls working on the music videos for Rock ’n’ Roll Star and Wonderwall…

 Later in the day I yelled cut and nothing happened.
 I yelled cut a second time and again, nothing.
 I looked up from my monitor and everyone in the crew was on their cell phone.
 The DP was talking to his agent about another job and turned his back on me.
 I lost it completely and had everyone’s cell phones taken away from them and locked in the office which alienated the entire crew.
 Then the clowns started fighting and then Liam and Noel started arguing.
 I turned to the record company person and appealed for help and then this person confessed that they’d never actually met any of the band and were too nervous to say hello to them.
 At this point I knew I was on my own and just and pushed and pushed till the band quit and went home.
 At the end of the day my friend who I stay with in London asked how it went and I said, “I think I snatched a morsel of victory from the jaws of defeat.”
 The good news is that Phil’s baby is now in her teens, very clever, and, despite all of that, thinking about working in the business.

-Could you describe the post-production process for the video?
-Where and where this was done and what techniques and technology were involved etc. I’m particularly interested in the editing process, and how you used edit flashes synchronised to the beat to punctuate the action at certain points, in addition to the negative/positive effect used on when Liam sings ‘all the lights that light the way are blinding’.
-There are also very brief clips in the video which seem to show the shots being set up – almost like offcuts (i.e. at 0:42 – 0:43); some of which show the group smiling and laughing (the closing montage).
-This contrasts with their serious expressions for most of the video.
-Was this something designed in from the start (at storyboard stage) or something added in at the end when reviewing the footage?
-Either way I like it, as it shows the band’s camaraderie…
+Could you describe the post-production process?
+I’m interested in how you used edit flashes synchronised to the beat to punctuate the action, in addition to the negative/positive effect used when Liam sings ‘all the lights that light the way are blinding’.
+There are also brief clips showing the shots being set up (i.e. at 0:42 – 0:43); and the group smiling and laughing (in the closing montage).
+Was this planned from the start or added when reviewing the footage?

 Post, as always, was very fast.
 I flew back to LA the next day and the colour gag was done the day after that in telecine.
 The coloured parts (e.g. Noel’s guitar) were just pieces of green screen paper stuck onto the guitar in the shoot so, in telecine, we keyed out every other colour and made it black and white apart from the green and then changed that into a colour I liked.